jacobbieker/lofarnn/README.md

 # Usage

 The different PyTorch models and datasets can be easily imported from the ```lofarnn``` package.
-To preprocess LOFAR data into the correct format for either CNN or Detectron2 models, example code can be found under ```analysis``` folder.
+To preprocess LOFAR data into the correct format for either CNN or Detectron2 models, example code can be found under ```examples``` folder.

 # Models
 PyTorch models used in the thesis are available here: https://drive.google.com/drive/folders/1lCFcQT7WRTiMxfd8jL2ReCoJrNAhj4BW?usp=sharing.
 The best performing model is the ```multi_cnn.pth``` model.